zackse/linux/Documentation/block/biovecs.rst

    which copies the contents of one bio into another.
-Because the biovecs wouldn't necessarily be the same size, the old code was tricky convoluted - it had to walk two different bios at the same time, keeping both bi_idx and and offset into the current biovec for each.
+Because the biovecs wouldn't necessarily be the same size, the old code was tricky convoluted - it had to walk two different bios at the same time, keeping both bi_idx and an offset into the current biovec for each.

    The new code is much more straightforward - have a look.
 This sort of pattern comes up in a lot of places; a lot of drivers were essentially open